shs-epocal/STM32CubeH7/Projects/STM32H743I-EVAL/Applications/LwIP/LwIP_TCP_Echo_Client/readme.txt

 @Note If the  application is using the DTCM/ITCM memories (@0x20000000/ 0x0000000: not cacheable and only accessible
-      by the Cortex M7 and the  MDMA), no need for cache maintenance when the Cortex M7 and the MDMA access these RAMs.
-      If the application needs to use DMA(or other masters) based access or requires more RAM, then  the user has to:
-              - Use a non TCM SRAM. (example : D1 AXI-SRAM @ 0x24000000)
-              - Add a cache maintenance mechanism to ensure the cache coherence between CPU and other masters(DMAs,DMA2D,LTDC,MDMA).
-              - The addresses and the size of cacheable buffers (shared between CPU and other masters) must be	properly defined to be aligned to L1-CACHE line size (32 bytes).
+      by the Cortex M7 and the ï¿½MDMA), no need for cache maintenance when the Cortex M7 and the MDMA access these RAMs. ï¿½ï¿½ï¿½ï¿½ï¿½ If the application needs to use DMA(or other masters) based access or requires more RAM, then ï¿½the user has to: ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ ï¿½ - Use a non TCM SRAM. (example : D1 AXI-SRAM @ 0x24000000) ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ ï¿½ - Add a cache maintenance mechanism to ensure the cache coherence between CPU and other masters(DMAs,DMA2D,LTDC,MDMA). ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½       - The addresses and the size of cacheable buffers (shared between CPU and other masters) must be	properlyï¿½defined to be aligned to L1-CACHE line size (32 bytes).

 @Note It is recommended to enable the cache and maintain its coherence.
-      Depending on the use case it is also possible to configure the cache attributes using the MPU.
-      Please refer to the AN4838 "Managing memory protection unit (MPU) in STM32 MCUs" Please refer to the AN4839 "Level 1 cache on STM32F7 Series"
+      Depending on the use case it is also possible to configure the cache attributes using the MPU. ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½Please refer to the AN4838 "Managing memory protection unit (MPU) in STM32 MCUs" ï¿½ï¿½ï¿½ï¿½ï¿½ï¿½Please refer to the AN4839 "Level 1 cache on STM32F7 Series"

 @par Keywords